-implementing this proposal.
-5 Are there other games that should be exempted from proposal 5?
+54 Please provide an estimate of the direct costs associated with implementing this proposal.
+55 Are there other games that should be exempted from proposal 5?
+7 to the cutor games that should be exempted from proposal o:

 Proposal 6: display of net position and time spent